Big Ramsey degrees using parameter spaces

 \subsection{Acknowledgments}

-I am grateful to Martin Balko, David Chodounsk\'y, Natasha Dobrinen, Mat\v ej Kone\v cn\'y, Jaroslav Ne\v set\v ril, Stevo Todorčević, Lluis Vena and Andy Zucker for remarks and corrections which improved presentation of this paper.
-This work was directly motivated by discussions with Jaroslav Ne\v set\v ril and also with Martin Balko, David Chodounsk\'y, Mat\v ej Kone\v cn\'y and Lluis Vena during the meetings of project 18-13685Y.
-I was introduced to this interesting area by Claude Laflamme, Norbert Sauer and Robert Woodrow during my post-doc stay in Calgary.
+I am grateful to the anonymous referee, Martin Balko, David Cho\-douns\-k\'y, Natasha Dobrinen, Mat\v ej Kone\v cn\'y, Jaroslav Ne\v set\v ril, Stevo Todorcevic, Lluis Vena and Andy Zucker for remarks and corrections which improved presentation of this paper.
+This work was directly motivated by discussions with Jaroslav Ne\v set\v ril and also with Martin Balko, David Chodounsk\'y, Mat\v ej Kone\v cn\'y, and Lluis Vena during the meetings of project 18--13685Y of the Czech Science Foundation (GA\v CR).
+I was introduced to this interesting area by Claude Laflamme, Norbert Sauer, and Robert Woodrow during my post-doc stay in Calgary.